HeRulez/BoardConfigCommon_8150-common/README.md

-use this code in BoardConfigCommon.mk in device/oneplus/sm8150-common directory
+use this code in BoardConfigCommon.mk in {device/oneplus/sm8150-common} directory Thanks to czarsuperstar.